 Other organisations use other means to size projects and identify suitably qualified or competent project managers.
 A small, low risk project might be handed to someone who's been on a PMBoK-based course or read the PRINCE2 manual.
 A larger, riskier project might need someone with more tools in their kit bag, as demonstrated by their having a PMP or a PRINCE2 Practitioner qualification.
-An even larger, very risky project (described as a daunting project by PRINCE2) might need someone with one or both of those qualifications, as well as demonstrated competency in project management.
-This thought process is the basis of DMO's Project Management Certification Framework introduced in 2006, which requires its project managers to gain formal accreditations (Certificates, Diplomas and Advanced Diplomas), which in Australia are primarily based on the PMBoK and require proof of the candidate's ability to apply their knowledge.
+An even larger, very risky project (described as a 'daunting' project by PRINCE2) might need someone with one or both of those qualifications, as well as demonstrated competency in project management.
+This thought process is the basis of the Australian Defence Materiel Organisation's Project Management Certification Framework introduced in 2006, which requires its project managers to gain formal accreditations (Certificates, Diplomas and Advanced Diplomas), which in Australia are primarily based on the PMBoK and require proof of the candidate's ability to apply their knowledge.
 And for a highly complex, extremely risky project?
 The DMO obviously feels that even more is required, hence the development and release of its Competency Standard for Complex Project Managers [5], which identifies further knowledge areas beyond the PMBoK.
 The MSP program management method is also emerging as a critical tool in managing complex portfolios of related projects.

-In Australia, many public sector organisations at Federal and State Government level, and the Australian branches of many European multi-nationals, utilise organisational project management methods based on PRINCE2.
-In their advertisements for project managers, if a requirement for formal accreditation is stated, it seems to be about equally balanced between PRINCE2 and the PMBoK.
+In Australia, many public sector organisations at Federal and State Government level, the Australian branches of many European multi-nationals, and two of the four major banks, utilise organisational project management methods based on PRINCE2.

 Many organisations see value in both methods, and reasons to extend both.
-In fact, the author last year requalified as a Certified Practicing Project Director (the top level in the AIPM RegPM scheme), using as evidence a range of projects run under the PRINCE2 method but which provided proof of his competence in applying the PMBoK knowledge areas.
+In fact, the author qualified and requalified as a Certified Practicing Project Director (the top level in the AIPM RegPM scheme), using as evidence a range of projects run under the PRINCE2 method but which provided proof of his competence in applying the PMBoK knowledge areas.
 A competent project manager should be at least aware of the PMBoK knowledge areas and would be able to apply them well in a PRINCE2 management framework.

 So how would an organisation go about combining the two methods?
 This question can be approached by considering the needs of the four groups of stakeholders previously identified as project size or complexity increases.
-This diagram should be viewed in conjunction with the discussion that follows.
+The following diagram should be viewed in conjunction with the discussion below it.

-Simple / Small Average / Medium Complex / Large Very Complex / Huge Governors PRINCE2 Controls scaled PRINCE2 Controls PRINCE2 Controls (incl Assurance) PRINCE2 Controls (incl extensive Assurance) Project Managers PMBoK or PRINCE2 - both scaled P2 Process Model + PMBoK KAs P2 Process Model + PMBoK KAs P2 Process Model + PMBoK KAs + Complex BoK SMS (\mathcal{O}) Team Members PRINCE2 Controls scaled PRINCE2 Controls PRINCE2 Controls PRINCE2 Controls \ 1 1 РМО PRINCE2 or PMBoK PRINCE2 or PMBoK PRINCE2 or PMBoK plus EVM PRINCE2 or PMBoK plus EVM
+Simple / Small Average / Medium Complex / Large Very complex / 'daunting' orporate or rogramme anagement Possibly not relevant PRINCE2 Controls PRINCE2 Controls + Assurance PRINCE2 Controls + extensive Assurance 1 Project Board / 'sponsor' PRINCE2 Controls scaled down PRINCE2 Controls PRINCE2 Controls + Assurance PRINCE2 Controls + extensive Assurance Project Manager PMBoK or PRINCE2 - scaled down P2 Process Model + PMBoK KAs P2 Process Model + PMBoK KAs P2 Process Model + PMBoK KAs + Complex BoK Team Managers PRINCE2 Controls scaled down PRINCE2 Controls PRINCE2 Controls PRINCE2 Controls , , Project Office PRINCE2 PRINCE2 or PMBoK or P30 scaled down P30 P30